May 1, 2018

-Explore the history behind the murals at Old Worthington Library in our May exhibit.
+Our May exhibit explores the history behind the murals that were displayed at Old Worthington Library for over 20 years.

 When one of downtown Columbus' biggest banks wanted to open a Worthington branch, it aimed for a big impression.
 In 1963, City National Bank opened a 12,000 square foot banking center at the corner of Broadmeadows Boulevard and High Street, just south of Worthington's city limits.
 And unlike many of today's nondescript suburban bank branches, this substantial building intended to charm the locals.
 Its showpiece decoration, a huge, 40-foot-long mural, depicted important moments in early Worthington history.

 Today, both the mural and the bank remain linked to Worthington.
 The history mural now fills two walls in the popular collections area of Old Worthington Library, 820 High Street.
 They were installed there in 1997 after the bank branch closed.
+[See the final paragraph of this exhibit for a 2021 update on the removal of the murals.]
 As for the bank, its roots can be traced all the way back to Francis Sessions-- the son-in-law of Worthington entrepreneur Orange Johnson-- who founded what, through mergers, would eventually become City National Bank and its parent, JPMorgan Chase & Co.

 The mural consists of three panels.
 The largest, which was the central image when originally installed, imagines the 1803 arrival of James Kilbourne and a crew of eight men as they spent their first days preparing the land for the settlers who would arrive later that year.
 Today, this panel fills the east wall of the library's popular collections area on the main level.

 Two smaller panels, which originally flanked the 1803 depiction, describe U.S. President James Monroe's 1817 visit to Worthington and an imaginary view of downtown Worthington in 1842.
 These two panels hang on the west wall of the popular collections area.